yumimint/bouyomichan/README.md

 # bouyomichan

-Text to speech interface for BouyomiChan via http.
+Text to speech interface for BouyomiChan.

 ## usage